Click the images below to learn more.

 - The promotion of efficiency and standardisation of the Lifeguard Service

-- The improvement of national standards for Lifeguards
+- Develop and implement a strategy for the improvement of national standards for Lifeguards

-- All matters dealing with Lifeguards (Pool, Beach, River)
+- Oversee all matters relating to the provision and training of Lifeguards (Pool, Beach, River)

-- Recommend national standard for all lifesaving equipment
+- Recommend and publish national standards for all lifesaving equipment

-- The provision of instruction in water safety, rescue, resuscitation and recovery skills
+- Develop and implement a national standard for the provision of instruction in water safety, rescue,

 - Ensure European Resuscitation Council guidelines are adhered to by our membership